AUTUMNAL SKINCARE TIPS

 Excess sun exposure, chlorine and salt water may have all had an effect on your skin during the summer months.
 Here’s to promoting restored, refreshed skin during the transeasonal months so that you can enter the harsher months feeling rejuvenated and repaired.

 Moisturise and hydrate – While a lightweight moisturiser will be fine for most skin types in the summer, but when the weather begins to cool down, it is important to apply something a little heavier to prevent moisture loss.
-Or if you preffer a lighter moisturiser or have spot prone skin, layer up with a hydrating serum under your face cream.
+Or if you prefer a lighter moisturiser you could layer up with a hero oil, or have spot prone skin, layer up with a hydrating serum under your face cream.
 Look for hylauronic acid, its not actually an acid, it holds moisture within cells.

 Protect with SPF – Autumn, similar to Spring is a season where tremendous UV damage can occur.
 We can be quick to think that when the sun isn’t as harsh and the temperature is lower that it’s also not as harmful.
 While UVB rays (those responsible for causing suntan and sunburn in summer) aren’t as strong, UVA rays (those that can cause skin cancer and increase the likelihood of early onset fine lines and wrinkles) are out in full force.
 Be sure to wear an SPF suitable to your skin type daily, year round, especially on the autumnal walks.